-ANALYSIS: DESIGN REVIEW The subject site is a 0.58-acre unified development located within the boundaries of the TC-C, Town Center - Central Core District.
-The applicant is proposing a new 13-story, 151'-1" high building with 80 residential units above a ground floor retail component and two floors of parking.
-The site is generally bound by 71st Street to the north, Indian Creek Drive to the west, and Carlyle Avenue to the east.
+The subject site is a 0.58-acre unified development located within the boundaries of the TC-C, Town Center - Central Core District.
+The applicant is proposing a new 13-story, 151'-1" high building with 110 residential units (including 81 co-living units) above a ground floor retail component and two floors of parking.
+The site is generally bounded by 71st Street to the north, Indian Creek Drive to the west, and Carlyle Avenue to the east.
 Encompassing nearly all the properties within the entire triangular block, with the exception of two parcels that are not part of the application, one midblock along Indian Creek Drive and the other is the southernmost parcel of the block.
-The proposed design seeks one design waivers and seventeen variances as part of this application.
+The proposed design seeks one design waiver and multiple variances as part of this application.

 The project consists of a new mixed-use tower at the westmost edge of the TC-C district.
 Despite the geometric constraints inherent with a triangular site, the applicant has programmed, in large part, the ground floor with retail and residential liners along the perimeter of the development.
-Exceptions include two driveway entrances along the secondary Carlyle Avenue elevation and the utility infrastructure at the disconnected, southernmost portion of the Indian Creek Drive elevation.
-Otherwise, the design activates northwest corner of the ground floor, along the primary facades of 71st Street and Indian Creek, with 50'-0" deep retail spaces, delegates the residential lobby to the quieter northeast corner with a notched entrance and reintroduces a slimmer retail liner on Carlyle Avenue.
+Exceptions include two driveway entrances along the secondary Carlyle Avenue elevation and the utility infrastructure at the disconnected. southernmost portion of the Indian Creek Drive elevation.
+Otherwise, the design activates the northwest corner of the ground floor, along the primary facades of 71st Street and Indian Creek, with 50'-0" deep retail spaces, delegates the residential lobby to the guieter northeast corner with a notched entrance and reintroduces a slimmer retail liner on Carlyle Avenue.
 Loading and back-of-house spaces have been designed internally with an entrance on Carlyle Avenue.
 Parking, which is accessed from the southernmost edge of the site on Carlyle Avenue, has been relegated to the second and third floors of the pedestal and consequential to the geometry of the site occupies the entirety of these levels.
-A two-level parking deck encompassed all the second and third floor and adheres to the geometry bound by the three frontages.
+A two-level parking deck encompasses all the second and third floor and adheres to the geometry bound by the three frontages.

-The primary façade of this development faces 71st Street, with emphasis wrapping around to the northeast edge corner of Indian Creek Drive.
+The primary facade of this development faces 71st Street, with emphasis wrapping around to the northwest corner edge of Indian Creek Drive.
 The I-shape tower rises at 71st Street with its stem oriented in the north and south direction, and a sliver for a bar extending south along Carlyle Avenue.
-The ground floor retail and residential components are detailed in 24foot high floor to ceiling glazing that is interrupted three-quarters of the way up with a thick projecting eyebrow that encircles most of the ground floor perimeter as a shade structure and architectural element that assists in defining the pedestrian realm.
-The primary 71st Street elevation features a four-story projection above the retail level that is framed by a three-sided stucco band, open on the east side.
-Within this massing, diagonal mullions are infilled with perforated metal screening at levels two and three, and glass at levels four and Setback from this projection the tower unveils itself in floor to ceiling glass with projecting balconies along its expansive directional north and south elevations.
-A larger concrete frame rises from the center of the tower's Indian Creek facade beyond the roofline and caps the caps the tower as an ornamental concrete trellis.
+The ground floor retail and residential components are detailed in 24-foot high floor to ceiling glazing that is interrupted three-guarters of the way up with a thick projecting eyebrow, which encircles most of the ground floor perimeter as a shade structure and assists in defining the pedestrian realm as an architectural element.
+The primary 71st Street elevation features a four-story projection above the retail level that is framed by a threesided stucco band, open on the west side.
+Within this massing, vertical mullions are infilled with perforated metal screening at levels two and three, and full glass with Juliet balconies at levels four and five.
+Setback from this projection the tower unveils itself in floor to ceiling glass with cantilevered balconies along its expansive directional north and south elevations.
+A larger concrete frame rises from the center of the tower's Indian Creek facade beyond the roofline and caps the tower as an ornamental concrete trellis.
 In totality, there are nine residential levels with a double loaded corridor, with an amenity deck and pool on the fourth floor and restaurant and rooftop terrace on the thirteenth floor.